Understanding the Lender-Realtor Relationship

 What is RESPA?

-What do realtors want from lenders?
+What do real estate agents want from mortgage providers?

-When establishing a lender-realtor relationship, realtors are looking to partner with lenders to best serve their clients.
 When selecting who to work with, real estate agents are typically looking for a good cultural fit, reputable track record, and speed according to a report produced by Inman and 1000watt.

 1. Service Oriented